slrtbtfs/goyacc-tutorial/README.md

 This is a simple toy calculator written in golang with yacc.

-It has been written for a talk ad GoDays.
+It has been written for a talk at GoDays Berlin 2020, a recording of which can be found [here](https://youtu.be/N1kOV4biSRw).

 The directory `calculator` contains a version of the parser which uses direct evaluation.
 The multiple iteration of the grammar are in files named `grammar_<iteration>_<description>.y`.